 Rosserk Abbey is around 10 km north of Ballina.
 These are the ruins of a Franciscan Friary which was destroyed by fire in 1590 which was only 150 years after it was built.

 North Mayo Sculpture Trail

 Tír Sáile the North Mayo Sculpture Trail is the largest public art installation in Ireland.
 The work began in 1993 celebrating Mayo 5000 which was a year-long cultural celebration inspired by the impact of humans on the Mayo landscape over 50 centuries.

 the trail consists of 11 works and begins in Killala and follows the coastal route through Ballycastle, Belmullet and down to Black Sod.

-Not all of the sculptures remain in place; some, never designed to be permanent works, have been worn away, others removed.
-Others had fallen into neglect but in 2018, 25 years after the launch of Tír Sáile, remedial work has been carried out on some of the works and new signage installed.
+Not all of the sculptures remain in place; some, never designed to be permanent works, have been worn away, and others removed.
+Others had fallen into neglect but in 2018, 25 years after the launch of Tír Sáile, remedial work has been carried out on some of the works and new signage was installed.

 The sculpture is located at Ballinaboy visitors’ farm and celebrates the long tradition of local sheep farming, sustained on the marshy terrain of the region.
 The work was constructed from Lacken sandstone, together with local granite.
 Each form is made up of a number of stone layers, which reflect the natural stratification of the land.